patriktao/Encyclopedia/wiki/entries/Apple.md

+# Apple #

-Apple was founded in 1976.
+Apple was found in 1976.